seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 - both ranges are null

 These partitions allow us to verify the boundaries of each range while omitting equivalent cases where the ranges change place.

+### `intersects(double b0, double b1)`

+To test this function, the following partions were devised based on mathematics and the understanding that the variables are dependent on each other: where upper is the calling object's upper bound, and lower is its lower bound, b0 is the argument lower bound and b1 is the argument upper bound
+-upper>b1>=b0>lower
+-b1>upper>b0>lower
+-upper>b1>lower>b0
+-b1>upper>=lower>b0
+-b1=upper>lower=b0
+-b1=upper>b0>lower
+-upper>b1>lower=b0
+-b1=upper=lower=b0
+-b0>b1
+-b1 is Double.NaN, b0 is valid
+-b0 is Double.NaN, b1 is valid
+-both b1 and b0 are Double.NaN

 # 3 Test cases developed